carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 >
 > Clustering - grouping related samples in the data set.
 In the house price example, a sample is each house.
 >
 > Classification - classifying related samples in the data set into a category.
 The goal of classification is to predict which category each sample belongs to.
-In the house price example, a categories are high and low.
+In the house price example, the categories are high and low.
 >
-> Classifier - A specific model or algorithm which performs classification.
+> Classifier - a specific model or algorithm that performs classification.
 >
-> Regression - Unlike classification that predicts a category, regression predicts a dicrete value.
+> Regression - unlike classification that predicts a category, regression predicts a numeric value, such as the price of a house in dollars.
 {: .callout}

 In this workshop, we focus on supervised learning algorithms.